infracost/docs/blog/2022-09-26-sep-2022-broken-relationship-between-eng-and-cloud-bill-owners.md

 author: Hassan Khajeh-Hosseini
 author_url: https://twitter.com/hassankhosseini
 author_image_url: /img/avatars/hassan.jpg
-description: It turns out the closer your are to the code, the further you are from costs.
+description: It turns out the closer you are to the code, the further you are from costs.
 hide_table_of_contents: false
 image: img/blog/broken-relationship/feedback-loop.png
 date: "2022-09-26T00:00:00Z"